shrinerb/shrine/README.md

 });
 ```

-This is an oversimplified implementation without any UX, it's just to show you
+This is an oversimplified implementation without any UX, it's just to
-how easy it is.
-The `direct_upload` plugin also provides a route for direct S3
+demonstrate how easy it is.
+The `direct_upload` plugin also provides a route
-uploads, see the [example app] for how you can do multiple uploads directly to
+for direct S3 uploads, see the [example app] for how you can do multiple
-S3.
+uploads directly to S3.

 ## Processing